google-deepmind/mujoco/doc/overview.rst

 you want.
 To achieve that effect you would have to implement some form of inverse kinematics, which computes a (not necessarily unique) set of joint coordinates for which the forward kinematics place the body where you want it to be.

-The situation is different for floating bodies, i.e. bodies that are connected to the world with a free joint.
+The situation is different for floating bodies, i.e., bodies that are connected to the world with a free joint.
 The positions and orientations as well as the linear and angular velocities of such bodies are explicitly represented in ``mjData.qpos`` and ``mjData.qvel``, and can therefore be manipulated directly.
 The general approach is to find the addresses in qpos and qvel where the body's data are.
 Of course qpos and qvel represents joints and not bodies, so you